coopermaruyama/multistep.js/README.md

 The basic structure is:
 - A form must have the id of "form"
 - Each step must be it's immediate child with the class "step"
-- The last step must have the class of "last" as well
+- The last step must have the id of "last-step" as well
 - The submit button on each step needs the class "submit"

 Options